c-razo/c-razo1.github.io/README.md

 - Filtered traffic to isolate packets with PSH, ACK flags, which can sometimes indicate data transfer or potential exfiltration.
 - Reviewed unfamiliar IP addresses using VirusTotal to check for any known malicious associations.
 - Analyzed timing patterns of repeated PSH, ACK packets to determine if there was evidence of automated or suspicious behavior.
+- Opened MariaDB Shell in the Kali Linux VM and loaded a sample database for practice.
+- Created SQL queries using `AND`, `OR`, and `NOT` operators to filter data based on different conditions.
+- Reviewed the output of each query to verify the accuracy of the filtered results.
+- Captured screenshots of the queries and results for documentation purposes.

 **Tools Used**: Wireshark, VirusTotal